0cjs/sedoc/app/gitlab-runner.md

 gitlab-runner user and sets up the system starup scripts using `gitlab-runner install`.

+#### Dockerized Runner Install

+`gitlab-runner` can be [run in a Docker container][glr-dockerized], usually configured so that containers started by the runner will be run and managed by the host.

+GitLab supplies a `gitlab/gitlab-runner` image for the container.
+This requires the config dir (containing `config.toml`) and the host's Docker socket to be bind-mounted into the container (with special SELinux config if necessary).
+Sample startup command:

+    docker run -d --name gitlab-runner --restart always \
+        -v /srv/gitlab-runner/config:/etc/gitlab-runner \
+        -v /var/run/docker.sock:/var/run/docker.sock \
+        gitlab/gitlab-runner:latest

+When the container is started for the first time the standard setup below can be followed.

 ### Connection to a GitLab Server

 GitLab Runner configuration information is split between the local